avocado-framework/avocado/docs/source/RemoteMachinePlugin.rst

     WARN      : 0
     TIME      : 1.01 s

-As you can see, avocado will copy the tests you have to your remote machine and execute them.
+As you can see, Avocado will copy the tests you have to your remote machine and execute them.
 A bit of extra logging information is added to your job summary, mainly to distinguish the regular execution from the remote one.
 Note here that we did not need `--remote-password` because the SSH key is already setup.